Basile-Mbasha/UltimateSketch/README.md

 - Provide a simple, user-friendly interface to allow mouse-drawing on a picture box
 - Provide an application that is scalable, maintainable, and easy to use as well as modify based on requirements
-- Provide an application written while following MS coding conventions
+- Provide an application written while following C# standard coding conventions
 - Provide an application that is robust, and does what is intended to

 ## Download